box/box-ios-sdk/docs/usage/custom-api-calls.md

 }
 ```

-This example will returns an empty response in case of the checks have been passed and user can proceed to make a upload call or an error.
+This example will return an empty response when the checks pass or an error when the checks fail.
+In case of an empty response, the user can proceed with making an upload call.

 [custom-client-options]: https://opensource.box.com/box-ios-sdk/Classes/BoxClient.html#/s:6BoxSDK0A6ClientC7options3url11httpHeaders15queryParameters4json10completionAA0A11NetworkTaskC10Foundation3URLV_SDyS2SGSDySSAA25QueryParameterConvertible_pSgGypSgys6ResultOyAA0A8ResponseVAA0A8SDKErrorCGctF

 ### Download

-To perform a HTTP GET method call for downloading on an API, call
+To perform a HTTP GET method call for downloading on the API, call
 [`client.download(url:downloadDestinationURL:httpHeaders:queryParameters:progress:completion:)`][custom-download].
-You must to specify an `url` of the API endpoint to call and `downloadDestinationURL` which specify the URL on disk where the data will be saved.
-The `completion` is callback which returns a [`BoxResponse`][box-response] object or an error if request fails.
-Headers and query parameters are optionals so add them if needed.
+You must specify `url` of the API endpoint to call `downloadDestinationURL`, which specifies the URL on a disk, where the data will be saved.
+The `completion` is a callback, which returns a [`BoxResponse`][box-response] object or an error if request fails.
+Headers and query parameters are optional, so add them if needed.

 ```swift
 let fileId = "<YOUR_FILE_ID_HERE>"